ZeeSpire/zss-afk-site/_posts/en/2022-08-07-what-and-where-to-eat-in-santorini.markdown

     </a>
 </div>

 If wine isn't your cup of tea, maybe you'll prefer Greek beer.
-On the island, there's a [microbrewery](https://www.santorinibrewingcompany.gr/){:target="_blank"} since 2011 making different types of unfiltered beer.
+On the island, there's a [microbrewery](https://www.santorinibrewingcompany.gr/){:target="_blank" rel="nofollow"} since 2011 making different types of unfiltered beer.
 You should give it a taste, maybe next to a delicious souflaki.

 During our eight-day holiday on the Greek island, we ate in some fabulous restaurants.
 Not in the luxurious ones in Oia on the edge of the caldera facing the sunset where you mostly pay for the view.
 But in ones with amazing food.

-Our dearest discovery was [Artemis Karamolegos Winery](https://www.artemiskaramolegos-winery.com/en/index.php){:target="_blank"} and its restaurant Aroma Avlis in Exo Gonia.
+Our dearest discovery was [Artemis Karamolegos Winery](https://www.artemiskaramolegos-winery.com/en/index.php){:target="_blank" rel="nofollow"} and its restaurant Aroma Avlis in Exo Gonia.
 First, we went there to eat, and because the food was so good and the service was irreproachable, we decided to book a cooking class.
 It was the best experience ever.
 We learned how to make an authentic Santorinian salad, and got to taste as many cherry tomatoes as we wanted.

 <!-- gallery -->
 <div class="row mb-4">